 What you’ll need: A programmable thermostat is a must.
 Set it to raise the temperature just before you wake up and again just before you get home in the evenings, and you may not even notice the difference.
 If you’re used to keeping your home at a balmy 79 or 80 degrees, consider lowering the temperature gradually.

 Energy-efficient homes are a top priority for homebuyers and for all of us at Richmond American Homes.
-Read our home energy FAQ to learn about the energy-saving features available in our homes.
+Ask your sales associate about the energy-saving features available in the homes we build near you.